 On a clear day, you can even see Mount Rainier in the distance!
 Kerry Park is a great place to come to relax, take in the beauty of Seattle, and snap some photos.
 It’s also a popular spot for proposals (so keep your eyes peeled!).
 Kerry Park is also a great choice for those looking for things to do in Seattle with kids.
 The park is also a popular spot for picnics, so be sure to pack a lunch to enjoy while taking in the stunning views.

 Kerry Park is open year-round and is always free to visit.
 The park is located just a short walk from the Seattle Center, making it a great choice for things to do before or after exploring the Space Needle and other attractions at the Seattle Center.
-Kerry Park is a must-visit for anyone looking for things to do in Seattle with kids or for those simply hoping to soak up the incredible views of the city.

 6. Museum of Flight